Brow Head is hands-down the ‘wildest’ place that I’ve ever visited in Ireland.

 One of the beauties of this place is that it’s a short spin away from a clatter of other attractions, both man-made and natural.

-The mighty Mizen Head is another spot a short spin away and a visit here is one of the most popular things to do in Cork.
-You can see the signal station and cross the magnificent Mizen Bridge.
+- Mizen Head (15-minute drive): One of the most popular things to do in Cork.
+You can see the signal station and cross the magnificent Mizen Bridge

-You’ve some of the more popular towns in Cork a short spin from Brow Head.
-Places like Crookhaven (15-minute drive), Schull (28-minute drive), Skibbereen (50-minute drive) and Baltimore (1 hour drive) are a short spin away.
-As are the likes of Cape Clear Island and Sherkin Island.
+- Towns and villages: Crookhaven (15-minute drive), Schull (28-minute drive), Skibbereen (50-minute drive) and Baltimore (1 hour drive) are a short spin away

 Michelle